President Bush Plans Mideast Peace Summit

 MICHELE KELEMEN: It was June 2002 when President Bush laid out his vision of a Palestinian state and encouraged Palestinians to elect new leaders who could make peace with Israel.

-President GEORGE W. BUSH: An end to occupation and a peaceful democratic Palestinian state may seem distant.
+GEORGE W: An end to occupation and a peaceful democratic Palestinian state may seem distant.
 But America and her partners throughout the world stand ready to help.

 KELEMEN: Now five years later, the Palestinian territories are divided.
 Gaza is run by Hamas, which the U.S. considers a terrorist organization.
 Palestinian authority President Mahmoud Abbas has formed a new government in the West Bank.
 President Bush is again encouraging Palestinians to make a choice of moderation over extremism - Abbas over Hamas.